 Bless Our God, my soul. / Adonai, my God, how great You are!
 Clothed in majesty and glory, / wrapped in a robe of light.
+R: Adonai, send forth Your Spirit, and renew the face of the earth.

 Adonai, what variety You have created, / arranging everything so wisely!
 Earth is completely full of things You have made: / Bless Our God, my soul!
+R: Adonai, send forth Your Spirit, and renew the face of the earth.

 All creatures depend on You / to feed them throughout the year; You provide the food they eat, / with generous hand You satisfy their hunger.
+R: Adonai, send forth Your Spirit, and renew the face of the earth.

 You turn Your face away, they suffer, / You stop their breath, they die and return to dust.
 You give breath, fresh life begins. / You keep renewing the world.
+R: Adonai, send forth Your Spirit, and renew the face of the earth.